Extensions

 Emit to Browser Window

-This action allows you to emit a message to the browser window that hosts the Hoory widget, which you can listen to and handle in your application.
+This action allows you to emit a message to the browser window that hosts the Hoory AI widget, which you can listen to and handle in your application.
 This action is useful when you want to trigger some action in your application based on the response from the webhook handler.

 {